Home > Housing & homelessness

 Washington State Department of Commerce has recently published several reports that outline the type and scale, as well as measure the effectiveness, of programs serving individuals experiencing homelessness.
 These reports also show trends in service and outcomes year-to-year.

 The Winter 2018 Report Card looks at how our county is doing in comparison to state-directed performance benchmarks including households served that exit to permanent housing and the number of households that return to homelessness after receiving services.
 The reporting period for this report is October 2016-September 2017.

 The Rapid Rehousing Dashboard focuses specifically on rental assistance programs that serve households who are actively experiencing homelessness.
 Its measures include prioritizing the most vulnerable clients, average time taken to place clients into permanent housing, increasing income, and the current status of households being served in the program.
-The reporting period for this report is October-December 2017.
+The reporting period for this report is July 2017-March 2018.

 The Year-to-Year Comparison report looks at trends in key data points over time.
 The reporting period for this report is October-September for each year highlighted.

 For more information about these measures, reporting periods, and definitions, visit https://public.tableau.com/profile/comhau#!/

 The USDA Rural Community Development Initiative (awarded to Grays Harbor County in May 2016, see below for more information) will support a pilot project to provide outreach, engagement, assessment, and case management to homeless individuals with complex challenges (mental health issues, chemical dependency, physical disabilities, etc.).
 This collaborative partnership between housing, behavioral health, social services, and businesses will provide homeless individuals will housing and employment supports.
 The estimated launch date for this project is January 2018.